Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     9. In case the media processing entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHALL be returned
+     9. In case the media processing entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHOULD be returned, otherwise, a HTTP 400 bad request response may be returned.
-     10. In case an ingest source receives an HTTP 412 response, it SHALL resend [=ftyp=] and [=moov=] boxes, or the CMAF Header.
+     10. In case an ingest source receives an HTTP 412 response, HTTP  415, or HTTP   400 bad request it SHALL resend [=ftyp=] and [=moov=] boxes (CMAF Header), followed by a fragment.
+In case this course of action results in the same response code from the receiving entity the ingest source SHOULD stop and log an error.

 ## Requirements for Live Media Source Failover ## {#failover_source}

   [=Live encoder=] or [=Ingest source=] failover is the second type
-  of failover scenario that needs to be supported for end-to-end
-  live streaming delivery.
+  of failover.
 In this scenario, the error condition
   occurs on the [=Ingest source=] side.
-The following expectations apply
-  to the live ingestion endpoint when encoder failover happens:
+The following expectations apply  to the live ingestion endpoint when encoder failover happens:

       1. A new [=Ingest source=] instance SHOULD be instantiated to continue the ingest